- Our Rating: 7/10 Very Good

 - Hero Freeroll: A very nice gesture which provides a $1,000 guaranteed free tournament to any player who can prove they are a firefighter, police, or in the military.

 - Weekly APP Leaderboard (Silver level and lower): Essentially a race for anyone who can generate the most rake in a week.
-Top 30 finishers are rewarded with a generous first-place prize of $500, which is a pretty good value for grinders with small bankrolls.
+Top 30 finishers are rewarded with a generous $2,500 prize pool, which is a pretty good value for grinders with small bankrolls.

 |Method||Max Deposit (24 hours)||Withdrawal Option?|